How to Remove a Tree Stump

 The natural rotting process of the stumps is going to be speeding up.
 Adding a chemical agent will cause the tree fibers and roots to break down faster.
 How to do it is shown in a step-by-step guide.

 - If there is a dry day, start working on it.
-It will soak up the chemical agents you apply faster because the stump is looking for more liquid and nutrients.
+The stump is looking for more moisture and nutrients, it will absorb the chemical agents you apply more quickly.

 - If you want to cut the stump close to the ground, use a chainsaw.
 This will make the rotting process more efficient by giving the chemicals less to eat.
 You don’t need to worry if you aren’t able to chainsaw.
 It will take more time to finish the rotting process.

 - The stump needs to be drilled into the top and along the sides.
 You will be able to access the heart of the tree stump easier with these holes.
 As large of a drill bit as possible is what you should think about for the best results.
-Attempt to make each of the holes that you drill at least a few inches deep.
+Make sure that each hole you drill is at least a few inches deep.

 - You can apply the chemical agent you chose.
 You have a number of different options to use.
 Any commercial fertilizer that’s high in nitrogen is the perfect choice.
-However, you can also use cow waste.
 Pack the holes that you drilled with as much of the agent as possible.

-- The stump is covered with mulch.
-Any type of organic mulch, like hay or tree bark, will do the trick.
+- Any type of organic mulch, like hay or tree bark, will do the trick.
 This step speeds up the process even more because it helps keep the stump moist.

 - The plastic tarp should be weighed down with rocks.
 It is possible to use this step to make sure that the plastic doesn’t go somewhere.

 That’s all you need!
-You only need to wait once you have finished these seven steps.
+Once you’ve completed these seven steps, all you have to do now is wait.
 The tree stump will begin rotting on its own.
 It will take some time to complete this process, which is a natural occurrence.

 Use a Stump Grinder